crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 ***

-`Geolocation → Save geolocalized country in cache`
+`Geolocation → Geolocation cache lifetime`

-Enabling this will avoid multiple call to the geolocation system (e.g. MaxMind database) If enabled, the geolocalized country associated to the IP will be saved in cache.
+The lifetime of cached country geolocation result for some IP.
+Default: 86400.
-See the `Geolocation cache lifetime` setting above to set the lifetime of this result.
+Set 0 to disable caching.
+Enabling this will avoid multiple call to the geolocation system (e.g. MaxMind database)

 ***